RIAEvangelist/node-parrot-drone/projects/common.md

 All settings have been reset.

 Triggered : by [ResetSettings](#0_2_1).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` ResetChanged ` event from the drone :

 ```javascript